nicolelun/my-portfolio/_commercial-portfolio/tv-content/tv-content.md

 <div class="text-col">
 	<h2>Process</h2>
 	<h3>Step 1: Analyze & Prioritize Content</h3>
-	<p>I used <a href="https://marketingplatform.google.com/about/analytics/" target="_blank">Google Analytics</a> to identify the DIY articles on TrueValueProjects.com with the most organic visits, lowest bounce rate, and highest engagement. <!-- With hundreds of articles, these metrics served as indicators of the most useful and effective content, for both customers and SEO. --> My main questions were:</p>
+	<p>I used <a href="https://marketingplatform.google.com/about/analytics/" target="_blank">Google Analytics</a> to identify the DIY articles on TrueValueProjects.com with the most organic visits, lowest bounce rate, and highest engagement.
+My main questions were:</p>
 	<ul>
 		<li>What content was the most useful and effective for both customers and SEO?</li>
 		<li>What content would drive the most traffic to the site?</li>